 - Write a range of texts for specific purposes and audiences; develop a thesis, cite evidence, demonstrate writer's craft following conventions of grammar, spelling and MLA format

 - Purple Hibiscus

-The overall theme in Humanities during this school year is world beliefs.
-This manifests itself in an array of studies, looking at the core tenets of different religions and philosophies, and the intersectionality of identity, morality, and ethics.
-Units vary in time and region and in the past have including topics such as the relationship between history, faith, community, and social change, misconceptions and stereotypes, and understanding ideas about the universe and the afterlife.
-Students share their understanding by enhancing their research skills, engaging in many analytical projects and papers, and engaging in an independent self-study for their final exhibition projects.
+The overall theme of 7th grade humanities is world beliefs, which permeates an array of studies exploring the core tenets of different religions and philosophies, as well as the intersectionality of identity, morality and ethics.
+Units draw on various regions and eras, and explore the relationships between history, faith, community social change, misconceptions and stereotypes, and ideas about the universe and the afterlife.
+Students deepen their understanding by enhancing their research skills and engaging in analytical and writing projects, including an independent self-study for their final exhibition projects.